-- In the year 1989, It provided ratings for the program of commercial papersCommercial PapersCommercial Paper is a money market instrument that is used to obtain short-term funding and is often issued by investment-grade banks and corporations in the form of a promissory note..
+- In 1989, It provided ratings for the program of commercial papersCommercial PapersCommercial Paper is a money market instrument that is used to obtain short-term funding and is often issued by investment-grade banks and corporations in the form of a promissory note..
 It was the first rating agency to do so.

-- Additionally, it was the first rating agency in the period of 1992 to provide ratings for debt instruments of banks and financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+- Additionally, it was the first rating agency in 1992 to provide ratings for debt instruments of banks and financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and asset-backed securities.

-- In 1992, it offered assistance of technical nature to the Israeli Securities rating agency.
+- In 1992, it offered the assistance of technical nature to the Israeli Securities rating agency.
 It covered the location of Maalot and Malaysia Berhad.

-- In the year 2014, it launched its ratings on fund management’sFund Management'sFund management is the process of a company taking a person's, company's, or another fund management company's financial assets (generally high net worth individuals) and investing them in companies that use those funds as an operational investment, financial investment, or any other investment in order to grow the fund. capability for the mutual fund.
+- In 2014, it launched its ratings on fund management’sFund Management'sFund management is the process of a company taking a person's, company's, or another fund management company's financial assets (generally high net worth individuals) and investing them in companies that use those funds as an operational investment, financial investment, or any other investment in order to grow the fund. capability for the mutual fund.

 - It has broad application in developing and providing comprehensive ratings.

 - It believes in excellence, teamwork, integrity, and accountability to drive an ethical business of ratings.